RiverArchitect/RA_wiki/wiki/Connectivity.md

 # Defining Travel Thresholds

-Whether or not areas are considered to be connected/navigable for a given fish species/lifestage is dependent upon travel thresholds that are defined in the `Fish.xlsx` workbook (see [[ShArC]] for more details).
+Whether or not areas are considered to be connected/navigable for a given fish species/lifestage is dependent upon travel thresholds that are defined in the `Fish.xlsx` workbook (see <a href="SHArC">SHArC</a> for more details).
 These include a minimum swimming depth and maximum swimming speed.

 # References